If you have been recently diagnosed with breast cancer, it’s likely that this will dominate your thoughts and conversations over the next few weeks.

 Please remember that not all of the information you read will be relevant to you and your specific diagnosis.
 If you have any questions about your diagnosis or about the information you read, please talk to a member of your treatment team.

-- Order your free My Journey Kit.
+- Sign up to My Journey.
 It’s full of information for women newly diagnosed with breast cancer.

-- If you are thinking of starting a family or having more children in the future, you might like to read the Fertility section on the Young Women’s page.
+- If you are thinking of starting a family or having more children in the future, you may like to read the fertility section of the Breast cancer in young women page.